VBAStillLives/VBAStillLives.github.io/tutorial/access/a-getting-started.md

 permalink: /tutorial/access/a-getting-started/
 ---

-Access is an under-used and under-appreciated program, in my opinion.
 This tutorial is focused on using VBA in Access, some of the key objects that we will be interacting with, and how we interact with them.
 Using VBA within Access opens up a world of possibilities, allowing you to build some incredibly powerful software applications that can rival expensive 3rd software solutions you'd normally pay for.

 Ok, let's dive in.